 Police hunt gunmen who fired 137 rounds in Soweto bar shooting

-Nine other people were wounded in the shooting in the early hours of Sunday morning that shocked a nation with one of the world's highest murder rates.
+Nine other people were wounded in the raid in the early hours of Sunday morning that followed closely on two other shootings in a surge of violence that shocked a nation with one of the world's highest murder rates.

-Police confirmed a second shooting hours earlier on Saturday, in a tavern in Pietermaritzburg, 500km (300 miles) southeast of Soweto, that killed four and wounded eight; and a third on Thursday during a suspected robbery in a tavern in Katlehong, outside Johannesburg, which killed two and wounded two.

-The killings have unleashed a wave of public anger at the police for failing to tackle high levels of violent crime.

-"It was such a brutality," Police Minister Bheki Cele told a crowd gathered in Soweto's Orlando East neighbourhood.
+"It was such a brutality," Police Minister Bheki Cele told a crowd gathered at the scene in Soweto's Orlando East neighbourhood.
 "These people really came to kill and destroy.
 We don’t know their motive but I guarantee we will find them."

-The high number of rounds used in Soweto - forensic teams found 137 AK-47 cartridges at the crime scene - meant the killers would have had to reload while in middle of the slaughter, he said.
+The high number of rounds - forensic teams found 137 AK-47 cartridges at the crime scene - meant the killers would have had to reload in middle of the slaughter, Cele said.

+Another four people were killed and eight wounded late on Saturday in a tavern in Pietermaritzburg, 500km (300 miles) away from Soweto; and two more were killed during a suspected robbery in a tavern in Katlehong, outside Johannesburg, police said.

+The three attacks are not believed to be linked.
+They have unleashed a wave of anger at the police for failing to tackle high levels of violent crime.

 Around 20,000 people are murdered in South Africa every year out of a population of about 60 million.